Friedrich Gerstäcker: Biography

 In 1860 he again went to South America, chiefly with a view to inspecting the German colonies there and reporting on the possibility of diverting the stream of German emigration in this direction.
 The result of his observations and experiences he recorded in Achtzehn Monate in Südamerika (1862).
 In 1862 he accompanied Duke Ernest of Saxe-Coburg-Gotha to Egypt and Abyssinia, and on his return settled at Coburg, where he wrote a number of novels descriptive of the scenes he had visited.

 In 1867–1868 Gerstäcker again undertook a long journey, visiting North America, Venezuela and the West Indies.
 He visited Mexico right after the collapse of the Second Mexican Empire, a situation about which he wrote a few passages in one of his books.
 On his return, he lived first at Dresden and then at Brunswick.
 While preparing for a journey to India, China and Japan, he suffered a fatal cerebral haemorrhage on May 31, 1872.

 The widely traveled adventurer left an oeuvre of 44 volumes, which he edited himself for his Jena publisher H. Costenoble.
 His stories and novels inspired numerous imitators: Karl May profited from him and used landscape descriptions as well as subjects and characters.
 Even theatre and movie companies borrowed from his work: the critic George Jean Nathan credits the plot of the musical Brigadoon (1954) to Gerstäcker's short story Germelshausen, though this was denied by Lerner, the author of Brigadoon.

 The Friedrich-Gerstäcker-Gesellschaft e.V.
 (Fr.
 G. society) founded in 1978 in Braunschweig offers more information about Gerstäcker and runs a museum about his work.

+Legacy and prizes

+In 1947 the city of Braunschweig, Germany, founded the Friedrich Gerstäcker Prize, the oldest German prize for young adult literature.
+The prize is awarded bi-annually "to recognize linguistically sophisticated works that promote to young adults tolerance, cosmpolitanism, and openness towards the traditions, beliefs, and values of other cultures."

 In 1957 Gerstäcker was made an honorary citizen of Arkansas.

+In 1986 then governor of Arkansas, Bill Clinton, declared 10th of May, Friedrich Gerstäcker's birthday, as "Friedrich Gerstäcker Day".